casact/chainladder-python/docs/auto_examples/plot_bondy_sensitivity.rst

 ===============================================

 This example demonstrates the usage of the `TailBondy` estimator as well as passing multiple scoring functions to `GridSearch`.
+When the `earliest_age` is set to the last available in the Triangle, the estimator reverts to the traditional Bondy method.